The Bankrate promise

 Acceptable energy-efficiency upgrades

-You can only use an EEM for certain improvements — you can’t go out and use the money to buy a new TV or paint walls.
+You can only use an EEM for certain “green” improvements (sorry, a 50-inch hi-def TV or fancy paint jobs don’t count).
 These are some of the acceptable upgrades:

 - Energy-efficient appliances

 Energy-efficient mortgage options

 Conventional EEMs, including the Fannie Mae HomeStyle Energy loan, allow you to borrow as much as 15 percent of the home’s appraised value to make energy-efficient improvements.
 If you’re buying or refinancing a home, this is on top of whatever loan amount you obtained for the purchase or refi.

 A conventional EEM might also allow you to finance improvements to safeguard against natural disasters and storms, or pay off a Property Assessed Clean Energy (PACE) loan, another kind of energy-efficient home improvement loan.

 A conventional EEM works just like a conventional loan and comes with similar requirements, such as a minimum down payment of 3 percent and a debt-to-income (DTI) ratio of no more than 45 percent.
 It can have a 15- or 30-year term or other duration, and a fixed or adjustable rate.